 The Charles A. Dana Research Institute for Scientists Emeriti (RISE) at Drew University offers undergraduates a unique opportunity to engage in research under the supervision of retired industrial scientists.
-Since 1980 Institute fellows have guided the research efforts of nearly three hundred students majoring in biology, chemistry, mathematics, and physics.
+Since 1980 Institute fellows have guided the research efforts of nearly three hundred and fifty students majoring in biology, chemistry, mathematics, and physics.
 The program is believed to be the only one of its kind in the nation and in 1989 received the prestigious Merck Innovation Award for Undergraduate Science Education “for fresh thinking and imaginative use of resources.”

 The Program Has Three Major Objectives: